Jacky720/SeaLouse/README.md

 Both the KMS and EVM exporters also strictly require all geometry be triangulated and have no loose ends or unused materials.
 I use the Nier2Blender2Nier "Delete Loose Geometry (All)" option to ensure I've cleaned up all stray vertices and edges.

 Besides that...
-I'm not sure how well this could work for MGS3, I've heard some of the formats are similar but haven't checked yet.
+I think most of the CMDL code could work for MGS3, but I don't have the main MDL for that game handled at all.
 Some models seem to have a lower vertex limit in modification than others, be careful.
-The exporter may completely screw up the normals, especially if the same model is imported and exported again.
+The exporter may alter the normals, even if a model is re-exported with no changes.
 If something doesn't seem to work, try exporting with no changes and then apply modifications piecemeal until you can identify the issue.

+Possible bugs to watch for:
-An unending load screen is a sign of a corrupt CMDL, while a game crash on rendering the model is a sign of either unused materials (remember to delete materials that only applied to the original model and not the custom one) or too many vertices.
+- An unending load screen is a sign of a corrupt CMDL.
+- A game crash on rendering the model is a sign of either unused materials (remember to delete materials that only applied to the original model and not the custom one) or too many vertices.
+- Corrupted UV maps occur due to the CMDL exporter not splitting along UV seams.
+You should split your UV seams before export.
+Do not use the tantalizing "split CMDL faces" checkbox, it doesn't work, especially on KMS.

 Have fun!